aspect-build/rules_js/README.md

-# Bazel rules for JavaScript
+# Bazel rules for JavaScripT

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.